khilller/askabook/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

-Happy reading and chatting with BookChat! 📚💬
+Happy reading and chatting with AskaBook! 📚💬